StanfordBDHG/HealthGPT/fastlane/README.md

 This source file is part of the Stanford HealthGPT project

-SPDX-FileCopyrightText: 2023 Stanford University & Project Contributors
+SPDX-FileCopyrightText: 2023 Stanford University & Project Contributors (see CONTRIBUTORS.md)

+SPDX-License-Identifier: MIT

 -->

 fastlane documentation